preritdas/oil-trader/README.md

 ### Overall Independence

-The program does not have to be re-run every day (except for weekends: as of 03-24-2022, there is no protocol for sleeping through weekends).
+The program does not have to be re-run every day.
 It will automatically run updates when necessary and sleep until the market opens the next morning.
+It can be left running over weekends, too, because Oil Trader uses the `get_clock()` method from Alpaca to determine if the market is open before proceeding with the trade logic.

 ## File Structure

 Below is information on each file in the repository: what it does, how it works, and how to use it.
 An element missing from the section below is the `Data/` subdirectory which is necessary for `store_performance()` to work.
 Currently there is no protocol for creating the subdirectory itself if it doesn't exist, only the `performance.csv` file within the subdirectory.
 If you don't have a `Data/` subdirectory the program will crash at the end of the day with a `FileNotFoundError`.
 The subdirectory can (and probably should) be empty.
 Allow the program to populate it with data.

-### `main.py`
+### main.py

 The execution program.
 Run the program using `python main.py` and as long as all necessary dependencies are present (keys, modules, etc.) no errors will arise.

-### `texts.py`
+### texts.py

 The texting module.
 It uses the Nexmo SDK to create a few functions that are used in `main.py` to alert the user of various events.